Midtrans/advanced-faq-site/credit-card-fullpayment.md

 Integration process of Card Fullpayment (3DS) will be explained below.

 ## Overview

+### Sandbox Environment
+All the step is using Midtrans **Sandbox** environment, not Production, to easily test the integration process.
+Make sure you were switching to Sandbox mode on your [Midtrans account dashboard](https://account.midtrans.com) while retrieving Server Key and Client Key.

+Server Key and Client Key can be retrieved on menu `Settings > Access Keys`

+### Testing Payment
+To test card transaction as a customer, please use [testing credentials described here](http://docs.midtrans.com/en/reference/test.html).
+Example, card for success scenario: `4811 1111 1111 1114` cvv `123` expiry `<any future date>`.

+### Diagram
 Overview of the transaction flow in sequence diagram:
 ![card transaction flow](./asset/image/card_transaction_3ds.png)
 .